 Trocadéro Gardens

 The Trocadéro Garden is one of the most famous parks in Paris.
 It is located in the 7th arrondissement of the city.
 The park is home to the Trocadéro Museum and the Palais de Chaillot.
-The Trocadéro is the highest point in Paris and from here there are magnificent views of the city.
+The Trocadéro is the highest point in Paris, and there are magnificent views of the city from here.

 The Trocadéro is a short walk from the Champs-Élysées and is the site of the Paris Opera.
 The park is also home to the National Assembly and the Palais de l’Elysee.

-The Musée de la Mode et du Textile contains the world’s largest collection of fashion history and is home to the most important collection of fashion from the 18th to the 21st Century.
-The museum is
+The Musée de la Mode et du Textile contains the world’s largest fashion history collection and is home to the most important fashion collection from the 18th to the 21st Century.

 Avenue des Champs-Élysées

 Avenue des Champs-Élysées is one of the most famous streets in the world.
-The street is famous because of its many high-end fashions and luxury brands and is well known for its elegant shops and high-end fashion.
+The street is famous for its many high-end fashions and luxury brands, as well as its elegant shops and high-end fashion.

 There are a number of famous buildings on Avenue des Champs-Élysées.
 Avenue des Champs-Élysées has a number of other famous buildings.
-These include the Hôtel de Crillon, home to the US Embassy; the Hôtel de Ville; and the Hôtel de Sully.
-The Hôtel de Sully is a beautiful building and is one of the largest hotels in France.
+These include the Hôtel de Crillon, home to the US Embassy; the Hôtel de Ville; and the Hôtel de Sully, one of the largest hotels in France.

 See Related: When Does the Eiffel Tower Sparkle?
 A Guide to its Stunning Light Display